AndersonPaschoalon/CKsQuestDialogManager/AppClear/Pages/tutorial.md

 These CSVs are located in the directory App/Db/, and can be edited manually using another CSV or text editor, but it is recommended to use the built-in tools to avoid corrupting the file structure.

-## Step 6: Generating the final docuementation
+## 6: Generating the final docuementation

 To generate the final documentation, click the button "Generate Documentation" once more.
 If you have followed all the steps correctly, a comprehensive and visually appealing quest documentation will be generated, as shown in the screenshot below.